José Figueres Ferrer: Third presidential term (1970–1974)

 The termination of Alliance for Progress funds as well as the collapse of the Central American Common Market, threatened to cripple the country's economy until Figueres discovered a new market by selling 30,000 tons of coffee to the Soviet Union in 1972.
 Costa Rica then became the only Central American nation to establish diplomatic relations with Moscow.
 The World Bank and International Monetary Fund also delivered millions of dollars to keep the economy afloat.

-When opponents of Nicaragua's President Anastasio Somoza Debayle seized a plane in San José in 1971, the 1.60 metre Figueres stood on the runway and aimed a submachine gun at the cabin until the hijackers surrendered.
+When opponents of Nicaragua's President Anastasio Somoza Debayle seized a plane flying from Managua to Miami and forced it to land in San José in 1971, holding the passengers hostage and demanding fuel for a diverted flight to Cuba, Figueres ordered Costa Rican police to shoot out the engines and tires.
+The hijackers demanded a new plane in return for the release of hostages, to which Figueres agreed, and the hostages were released; however, when the four hijackers themselves debarked, the 160-centimetre-tall Figueres, with a submachine gun in hand, met them with 200 armed police, and a shootout ensued in which 2 hijackers were killed.

 By his own account, he also nearly ruined a 1973 Central American summit when he lambasted five army generals, saying, "Isn't it odd that all you bastards are generals, and I'm the only civilian, but I'm the only one who's ever fought a war?"